 A nave platform, to accommodate the central altar now used at Parish Communion, and a Lady Chapel for private prayer have since been added.

-The Church Centre, a joint project with the Methodist Church which now share the buildings, linked to the church on the south side, was opened on Sunday 30th May 1982 by the Bishop of St Albans and the Chairman of the London NW Methodist District.
+The Church Centre, a joint project with the Methodist Church with whom we shared our buildings and worship for some forty years, linked to the church on the south side, was opened on Sunday 30th May 1982 by the Bishop of St Albans and the Chairman of the London NW Methodist District.